 As easy as it is to fall in love with food, it is not as easy to get into business in the food industry.
-Restaurant owners must have patience, tenacity and a lot of capital.
+Restaurant owners must have patience, tenacity, and a lot of capital.
 They must have a strategy of longevity while at the same time serving food that is liked by the masses.

-That’s why it is so important than an online marketing strategy be a useful tool for a restaurant owner, not something to siphon off all the creativity that should be put into the art of food preparation.
+That’s why it is so important that an online marketing strategy be a useful tool for a restaurant owner, not something to siphon off all the creativity that should be put into the art of food preparation.
 Here are a few tips to help with the design of your food site.

 Include the Basics

 Don’t forget key information for visiting customers.
-In order for one to actually visit your restaurant, he will likely need to know what kind of food you serve (including a menu and images), prices, what the place is like, location (including a map and directions), online reservations, and contact details.
+In order for one to actually visit your restaurant, he will likely need to know what kind of food you serve (including a menu and images), prices, what the place is like location (including a map and directions), and online reservations, and contact details.
 Failing to include these will merely result in a frustrated customer.

 You know how important atmosphere is to your restaurant.
-Every detail in your motif, down to the paint color and quality of the table cloths, determines whether your customers will feel relaxed, cozy or sophisticated.
+Every detail in your motif, down to the paint color and quality of the table cloths, determines whether your customers will feel relaxed, cozy, or sophisticated.

 The same principle applies to your website.
 Make sure that the design conveys exactly the kind of ambiance you want your visitors to experience upon entering your site.
-Keep your design simple and clean, make sure your content is edited and complete, and make sure that your site’s appearance is appealing to your target audience.
+Keep your design simple and clean, make sure your content is edit and complete, and make sure that your site’s appearance is appealing to your target audience.

 Photographs Are Key